-Please remember also in your prayers the following who are ill – Desmond Bell, Michael Prindiville, Jane Noble, Peter Lindblom, John Regan, Peter Nicholson, Susan Greener, Christopher Levant, Christine Wickens, Brian Wheeler, Claire Lamont, Mark Holder, Ambrose Mulroy, Mary Drinkald, Kathleen Belshaw, Willie Cusker, Alice Hagman, Melvyn Elbury, Josie Mulligan, Charlotte Elliott, Kieran Corcoran, Jack Leonard, Ian Peacock and Mary O’Brien.
+Please remember the following who are ill –Beppe Mingarini, Fr Kevin Daly, Anne Aitkin, Ian Smith, Jim White, baby Brendan McDonough, Cynthia Watson, Paul Stanford, Michael Prindiville, Jane Noble, Peter Lindblom, John Regan, Peter Nicholson, Susan Greener, Christopher Levant, Christine Wickens, Brian Wheeler, Claire Lamont, Mark Holder, Ambrose Mulroy, Mary Drinkald, Kathleen Belshaw, Willie Cusker, Alice Hagman, Melvyn Elbury, Josie Mulligan, Charlotte Elliott, Kieran Corcoran, Jack Leonard, Ian Peacock and Mary O’Brien.
 May the Lord grant them comfort, strengthen them in their weakness, take away their fear and give them his peace.

 Thank you to everyone continuing to support the parish by Standing Order or by cheque.
-Your generosity over the past year of this pandemic is greatly appreciated, especially as we have been unable to hold the usual Offertory collections at Mass since March 2020.
+Your support is greatly appreciated, especially as our offertory income at Mass has declined due to the lockdowns and restricted number of people at Mass.
 If you wish to start contributing by Standing Order, here are the payment details: DHN Newcastle The Holy Name , Sort code: 40-34-18, Account number: 72010798.
-Please add a reference (your name) so that we can identify your donation and please contact me by email or telephone (0191) 281 0940 to confirm your contact details.
+Please add a reference (your name) so that we can identify your donation.

 Live-streamed Mass this week: